Where did the Israelites cross the Red Sea?

 In similar manner, the giving of the law on Mount Sinai is anchored to the next holy day, the feast of Pentecost, or Shavuot, between six and seven weeks later (Exodus 19:1-2, Leviticus 23:9-22).
 This holy day pictures God’s covenant with His chosen people, His giving of the law (and, as far as the New Testament is concerned, the giving of the Holy Spirit on this day, resembling flames of fire—Acts 2).
 Again, fitting with a longer journey, a longer space of time, on the other side of the Red Sea.

 It is no coincidence that each sacred day—Passover, the first day of Unleavened Bread, the last day of Unleavened Bread and Pentecost—matches with a major event of the Exodus.
-These holy festivals unlock the full meaning of the Exodus, both physically and spiritually.
+The holy day calendar unlock the full meaning of the Exodus, both physically and spiritually.

 And alongside this spiritual significance, there is also the physical significance of Israel controlling, at key times throughout its history, the very territory that included the mountain of God.
 This was the case during the reign of King Solomon, whose initially illustrious, rich and powerful Davidic-dynasty kingdom typifies that of the coming Messiah.
 And that was the case in recent history, in 1967, during the Six-Day War—not only the significant recapture of Jerusalem for the first time in two millennia, but at the very same time the reclamation of the mountain of God in Sinai, with the recapture of the Sinai Peninsula.